MicrosoftDocs/power-platform/power-platform/admin/manage-apps.md

 ## Environment-level view of apps

-Solution management in the Dynamics 365 admin center is now done from the environment-level view of apps in the Power Platform admin center.
+In addition to the environment level, solution management can also be done from the environment-level view in the Power Platform admin center.

 |Legacy app management  | New app management  |
 |---------|---------|